NJF02/DIA-Chatbot/README.md

 Bot Cafe Chatbot is a Python-based virtual assistant built to help customers with table reservations, delivery orders, and chat summaries.
 It's designed to create a smooth and friendly user experience through natural conversation.

 ## Basic Features
-Reservation: Book a table easily through chat<br>
+* Reservation: Book a table easily through chat
-Delivery: Place orders for delivery<br>
+* Delivery: Place orders for delivery
-Goodbye: End the chat and receive a summary
+* Goodbye: End the chat and receive a summary

 ## Usage Instructions
 ### Train the Chatbot